- Revlon failed at a S/4HANA implementation back in Feb of 2017, and this failure came to light in a quarterly call in March of 2019.

 The Remediation Plan?

-I am not sure what the remediation plan will be for S/4HANA, but any ERP system that has been taken live that is running the business in production will cause significant issues across that business.
+I am not sure what the remediation plan will be for S/4HANA, but any ERP system that has been taken live running the business in production will cause significant issues across that business.
 According to the quotes from ComputerWeekly.

 She attributed $54m of direct cost to remediating the SAP disruption.